Euler-Heisenberg actions in higher dimensions: Conclusion

 \section{Conclusion}

-Building on Schwinger's work \cite{Schwinger:1951nm}, in this paper we provided method for computing the one-loop Euler-Heisenberg actions for both spinor and scalar quantum electrodynamics in $d=2n>4$ dimensions, and derived the closed form expressions for these actions in the $d=6$ case.
-An interesting development of our approach would be to carry out a similar analysis in eight dimensions.
+Building on Schwinger's work \cite{Schwinger:1951nm}, in this paper we provided a method for computing the one-loop Euler-Heisenberg actions for both spinor and scalar quantum electrodynamics in $d=2n>4$ dimensions, and derived the closed form expressions for these actions.
+We also gave the weak-field quantum corrections to the classical action in 6, 8 and 10 dimensions in terms of electromagnetic invariants.

 The one-loop results for spinor and scalar QED in four dimensions \cite{Heisenberg:1936nmg, Weisskopf:1936hya, Schwinger:1951nm} were extended to two loops by Ritus in 1975 \cite{Ritus, Ritus:1977iu} (see \cite{Dittrich:1985yb} for a review).
 Further two-loop analyses have been given by several groups using different techniques, see, e.g., \cite{BS, RSS,FRSS,KS}.
-It would be interesting to extend these two-loop results to six dimensions. \\
+It would be interesting to extend these two-loop results to six dimensions.

+Another interesting problem is to compute gravitational corrections to the Euler-Heisenberg Lagrangian in higher dimensions.
+In the $d=4$ case, this problem was studied some time ago in \cite{Bastianelli:2008cu}, see also a recent work \cite{Ahmadiniaz:2026yrw} for further developments and a complete list of references.
+The $R F^2$ operators were computed in any dimension including $d=6$ via the heat kernel coefficients in \cite{Bittar:2024xuc}. \\

 {\bf Acknowledgements:}\\ We are grateful to Ian McArthur for useful comments and suggestions.
 This work is supported in part by the Australian Research Council, project DP230101629.